Oberheim Two-Voice Pro

 The Oberheim Two-Voice Pro is an analog music synthesizer that was produced from 2015-2018 under the Tom Oberheim brand.
 It is an updated version of the original Oberheim Two-Voice, which was produced from 1975-1979.

 This instrument was designed around coupling two SEM (Synthesizer Expander Module) modules.
-Each voice is individually programmed and has its own multiband filter.
+Each voice is individually programmed and has its own multi-mode filter.
 The modern Pro version contains a digital sequencer, MIDI, and a comprehensive patch panel to allow the instrument to interface with modular setups.

 In March 2021, Tom Oberheim released a "Special Edition" version of the Two-Voice Pro in limited numbers.
 This was the first instrument designed by Tom Oberheim released under the Oberheim brand name since 1985; the Oberheim brand had been returned to him by Gibson in 2019.